© SeeMeribel.com

 © Meribel TO | ©Sylvain Aymoz08022256

-The winter isn't over yet in Méribel, and April promises to be a fantastic month - don't forget your sunscreen!
+The winter isn't over yet and April is a fantastic month to ski - don't forget your sunscreen!

 To make the most of the longer sunny days we like get out on our touring skis and split-boards, get away from the lifts, and find that last bit of untouched snow.